Lemon Curd Recipe

 Servings and Cooking Time

-This recipe makes approximately 4 servings.
-Preparation time is about 10 minutes, with a cooking time of 15 minutes.
+This lemon curd recipe yields about 2 cups of curd, which serves approximately 8 people.
+Preparation time is around 10 minutes, with a cooking time of 15 minutes.

 Nutritional Value